Abu Salem: Arrest, extradition and trial

 questioned the legal right of Indian authorities to challenge the cancellation of extradition order.

 On 27 June 2013, Salem was shot by Devendra Jagtap, an accused person in the Shahid Azmi murder case inside Taloja Central Jail in neighbouring Navi Mumbai, the police said.
 Salem sustained injury to his hand as Jagtap fired one round.

 Abu Salem was convicted in Pradeep Jain murder case on 16 February 2015.
 Jain, a city-based builder, was shot dead outside his Juhu bungalow on 7 March 1995.
 Nameem Khan, an accused in the case had turned approver.
 Riyaz Siddiqui, another accused in the case had turned approver then retracted and is being tried separately.
 He was sentenced life imprisonment in Pradeep Jain murder case on 25 February 2015.

 Abu Salem, Mustafa Dossa, and 4 others were convicted by a Special CBI court in Mumbai on 16 June 2017 in connection with the 1993 Bombay blasts case.
-Salem is currently lodged in Mumbai's Arthur Road Jail.
+Salem is currently lodged in Nashik Road Central Jail.
 Terrorist and Disruptive Activities (Prevention) Act Court Gives Life Imprisonment To Abu Salem in Mumbai 1993 Blast Case.

 In 2010, a violent clash broke out between the gangster Abu Salem and Mustafa Dossa, which let to Salem's face being slashed with a sharpened spoon.

 On 7 June 2018, A Delhi court held him guilty for extorting Delhi businessman Ashok Gupta and sentenced him to seven years in prison.
 In 2002, Salem called Gupta asking him to call a number in Dubai.
 Salem had threatened Gupta and his family.

+In 2024, Abu Salem was represented by advocate Yatish Dilip Desale in the Mumbai serial bomb blast at the Delhi supreme court, and now representing him Mumbai Highcourt for Release Application in India.